-Besides making lots of apple pie filling with the apples, you can also buy fresh apple cider at these farmstands, which makes for some amazing cocktails.
+Are you a fan of apple picking?
+It's one of my favorite fall activities!
+Besides making lots of apple pie filling with the apples, you can also buy fresh apple cider at the U-Pick farmstands, which makes for some amazing cocktails.

 If you're looking for more apple cider goodness, check out one of my other cocktails, Hot Apple Cider with Rum.
 It actually uses apple cider concentrate, although fresh cider would give it a whole new spin.
 A splash of apple cider would also be a wonderful addition to the Bees Knees cocktail.